Decoding cell signaling via optimal transport and information theory: Results

 Stochastic dynamics of the motifs are modeled using coupled differential equations based on the Langevin formalism (see Fig.~\ref{f2}h and \hyperref[sec4]{Materials and methods}).
-Solving this equation using linear noise approximation (LNA)~\cite{Kampen2007, Gardiner2009} yields the following analytical forms for the intensity of the output noise $\eta_Z^2$ and the input–output covariance $\zeta_{XZ}$ in the steady-state,
+Solving these equations using linear noise approximation (LNA)~\cite{Kampen2007, Gardiner2009} yields the following analytical forms for the intensity of the output noise $\eta_Z^2$ and the input–output covariance $\zeta_{XZ}$ in the steady-state,